 It can be said that this activity is worthwhile in the south of Tenerife, despite being a tourist area.
 The views of La Gomera are beautiful.
 By the way, if you plan to visit Gomera as well, take a look at our article about the best things to do in La Gomera.

 10. El Médano.
 Things to do in Tenerife

 This area in the south of Tenerife is also worth visiting if you have time.
 In El Médano there is a good local atmosphere.
 In addition, the beaches are great to spend the day or practice sports such as surfing, especially if you avoid the tourist spots like us.

 As you may have read there are many things to see in Tenerife.
 We hope that this post has been helpful to discover the island on your own.
-In the following lines we turn to another important topic and for which Tenerife is very famous: its local food.
+Now let’s move on to the gastronomic part, if you like.

 Restaurants in Tenerife